01-edu/public/subjects/localhost/README.md

 The Main Rules :

 - Choose the host(server_address) and a port or multiple ports for each server.
-- The first server for a host:port will be the default if the "server_name" didn't mutch any other servers "server_name".
+- The first server for a host:port will be the default if the "server_name" didn't match any other servers "server_name".
 - Setup default error pages.
 - Limit client body size for uploads.
 - Setup routes with one or multiple of the following rules/configuration (routes won't be using regexp):